-- Aggressive revenue officers took short cuts and want to name as many people as possible responsible;
+- Aggressive revenue officers who take short cuts and want to name as many people as possible responsible;

-- The taxpayer failed to properly document and build case make a case, showing that while they were involved in company’s finances, they actually had no control over how payroll deposits were made;
+- The taxpayer failed to properly document and build a case showing that while they were involved in company's finances, they actually had no control over how payroll deposits were made;

-- Taxpayer or his representative failed to properly appeal;
+- The taxpayer or his representative failed to properly appeal;

-- Taxpayer signed document just to appease Revenue Officer, the intimidation worked;
+- The taxpayer signed a document just to appease an intimidating Revenue Officer;

-- Non-responsible party was represented by company attorney with conflict of interest;
+- A non-responsible party was represented by company attorney creating a conflict of interest;

 - There was a "ganging up" against a non-responsible party who didn't know how to fight back;